wxwern/clarity/README.md

 ### Caveats

 - Your wallpaper should not be too busy or too bright, as this status bar is only designed with a dark background in mind.
+- Using yabai signals may cause you to have trouble quitting Übersicht without stopping yabai, since yabai events triggering a widget refresh may launch Übersicht even if it's not running.